 Moving from Seattle, WA to San Diego, CA

-If you’re looking to move to San Diego without breaking the bank, go U-Pack®.
-With rates often similar to truck rental, you can move and still save money – without driving a rental truck!
-Get a free moving quote to see your price instantly.
+Why make your long-distance move any more costly than it needs to be?
+If you want to move to San Diego without breaking the bank, choose U-Pack®.
+With rates often similar to truck rental, you can save money without having to drive!
+Get a free moving quote and see your price instantly.